canonical/ubuntu-core-docs/docs/en/seeding-classic-image.md

 ### Getting the gadget snap

-Your gadget snap may be published in a brand store.
+Your gadget snap may be published in a Brand Store.
 Let’s assume the store ID is “my-brand-store”.

 1. Download your gadget snap and its assertion file from my-brand-store as